-Analytical expressions are primarily used to create measures and calculated columns in Wyn dashboards.
+Analytical expressions are primarily used to create measures and calculated columns in Wyn Enterprise.

 A model calculation for adding fields to the target table using analytical expressions, which calculates aggregation operations on multiple rows of the table according to the context.
 The measure is often used to calculate total, count, average, percentage, etc. according to the different dimensions.
 For example,